• Skip to primary navigation

 Transfer the frozen chili to the fridge and let it thaw overnight.
 If you forget, you can set the bag in a bowl of hot running water to let it defrost.

 To reheat it, place the contents in a saucepan on low heat.
-Don’t rush it by turning up the flame, or risk burning it.
+Don’t rush it by turning up the flame, or you risk burning it.

 Garnishes

 Like with any chili, I like to top mine with a good helping of shredded cheese!
 Sour cream is great, too, and will help cut any heat.
-If you’re dairy-free, be sure to omit those or use dairy-free versions.

-Add a few corn tortilla chips for extra crunch or serve it with some slightly sweet Dairy-free Cornbread.
+Add a few corn tortilla chips for extra crunch, or serve it with some slightly sweet Dairy-free Cornbread.

 I also like chopped green onions or jalapeno slices for a little extra spice.